robertkruk/buildkite-shellcheck/error.md

-da quick brown foxx jmps ova the dog
+The quick brown foxx jmps ova the snoop dogg